 If there are particles or other physics system in a scene, be sure to bake them before rendering, otherwise you might not get correct or consistent motion blur.

 Each object has its own settings to control motion blur.
-These options can be found in the Object tab of the Properties editor.
+These options can be found in the Object tab of the Properties.
 See object setting for more information.